aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the client side function name to be called when a cell's validation is failed.
+Gets the client side function name to be called when a cell's validation is failed.
 The client function should be declared like this:
 function MyOnCellError(cell)
 \{
 alert(GridWeb1.getCellValueByCell(cell));